Legend of the Guardians: The Owls of Ga’hoole

 Back at Pure Ones HQ, Nyra praises Kludd for choosing to stay, and Kludd offers to bring them Eglantine.

 Soren and Gylfie get some arbitrary distance away, and Soren pins down a moth.
 A twitchy burrowing owl named Digger (Wenham) comes out and claims that the moth was his.
 After some funny business that arises after Gylfie appears and the movie remembers and forgets Gylfie’s injury again over the course of about ten seconds, Digger takes the two to his hollow, sharing a few bad owl jokes.
 Digger’s friend Twilight (LaPaglia) shows up with Mrs. P in tow, intending for her to be his and Digger’s dinner.
+Wait, how did Twilight find her?
+How far away from Soren’s nest are they?
 But she is removed from the menu when Soren lets them know of her identity.
 After Soren tells Mrs. P of his and Kludd’s plights, Twilight reveals his personality trait: a “poet” of sorts.
 He even carries a handmade lute of his around.
 So an owl can carve wood, form strings out of some sort of material (definitely not metal), attach them to this piece of carved wood, identify a pitch, and tune the strings to various pitches.
 Okay.
 Twilight also needs voice lessons.
 I’d be happy to provide him with some.
 Twilight conveniently knows the way to the sea of Hoolemere, so the group sets off on their journey.
 Twilight carries his lute with him, with Mrs. P riding inside.
 She apparently loves the sensation of flying.
 Digger thinks Mrs. P might be the first snake to fly.
 Incorrect – the flying tree snake, native to Southeast Asia, can essentially “glide” from tree to tree.
 Watch various videos of it; it’s damn cool.

 Nyra introduces Kludd to Metal Beak.
 Kludd now has Eglantine in tow.
 Wait – they kidnapped her offscreen?
 Come on!